adwait1-g/adwait1-g.github.io/_posts/2018-08-12-introduction-to-x86-assembly-programming.md

 *   As we are doing all this on a Linux machine, we will use the default Linker **ld** .

-*   TO install nasm on Ubuntu,
+*   To install nasm on Ubuntu,

         $ sudo apt-get install nasm